ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ## Using purchase option for exchange

-Exchanging a uniq is similar to swapping it but this time instead of user loosing access to his Uniq and burning a Uniq it will simply be transferred to a dedicated account.
-This may be useful in case Uniqs have valuable metadata attached to them and you will later utilize those Uniqs in some other scenario.
-Example below configures the receiver of transferred Uniqs as `1aa2aa3aa4aa` account and it also must be a Uniq from factory 45 to be able to use this purchase option.
+Exchanging a Uniq is similar to swapping it but this time instead of a user losing access to his Uniq and burning a Uniq it will simply be transferred to a dedicated account.
+This may be useful in case Uniqs have valuable metadata attached to them, and you will later utilize those Uniqs in some other scenario.
+The example below configures the receiver of transferred Uniqs as `1aa2aa3aa4aa` account, and it also must be a Uniq from factory 45 to be able to use this purchase option.
 Specifying `transfer_tokens_receiver_account` is mandatory in such scenario.
-Note how `strategy` is set to 2
+Note how `strategy` is set to 2 ([2 means "transfer"](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md#supplying-uniqs-for-purchases)).

 ::: details setprchsreq.a
 ```sh